Fully Automated Luxury Communism: Critical reception

-Ville Kellokumpu argues that the work fails to account sufficiently for the impact of climate change and the dependence of contemporary industry on fossil fuels.
-Jason Barker agrees, commenting that ecological destruction appears to be the consistent result of past technological transitions and that, in this respect, it is likely that the future will resemble the past.
+Ville Kellokumpu argues in Society & Space that the work fails to account sufficiently for the impact of climate change and the dependence of contemporary industry on fossil fuels.
+Jason Barker agrees in his review for the Los Angeles Review of Books, commenting that ecological destruction appears to be the consistent result of past technological transitions and that, in this respect, it is likely that the future will resemble the past.